tomyreyes/Flick-Pick-Vue/README.md

 # Flick Pick

 The go-to app to end all struggles to find that one movie to watch on a Friday night.
 Fellow movie lovers, aren't we tired of finding ourselves in situations where no one can decide or no one wants to take responsibility for selecting a movie?
+I present to you the solution.
+Instead of scrolling through every movie mindlessly, just add movies to your list and let Flick Pick make the decision for you!

 ## Features
 + Search for any movie